 How do hair toners work?

 For example, turquoise is in the blue family but has a green undertone.
 That’s why it looks blue and green.
 Blue is the mass color, and green is the undertone.
-Turquoise “works” as a color because the green complements the blue (even though blue and green are not complementary colors).
+Turquoise “works” as color because green complements blue (even though blue and green are not complementary colors).

 What is brassiness in hair color?